carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 #### S3 Storage Gateway

-- Is a hybrid cloud storage service for connecting on-premises software applications with cloud based storage.
+- Is a hybrid cloud storage service for **connecting on-premises software applications with cloud based storage**.
-- Allows your on-premise to access virtually unlimited cloud storage.
 - Can be downloaded as a Virtual Machine Image and installed in your datacenter.
 - Has low latency as it caches data in the local VM or gateway hardware appliance.
 - Storage Gateways Type
-  - **1.** File Gateway (protocol NFS & SMB)
+  - **1.** File Gateway (protocol NFS & SMB).
-    - Stores objects directly in s3
+    - Stores objects directly in s3.
-    - Utilises standard storage protocols with NFS & SMB
+    - Utilises standard storage protocols with NFS & SMB.
-    - Common use case is for on-premise backup to the cloud
+    - Use case: on-premise backup to the cloud
   - **2.** Volume Gateway (ISCSI block protocol)
-    - Presents your applications with disk volumes using ISCSI block protocol
+    - Presents your applications with disk volumes using ISCSI block protocol.
-    - Stores/manages on-premise data in S3
+    - Stores/manages on-premise data in S3.
-    - It allows you to take point-in-time snapshots using AWS Backup and stores them in EBS (Only captures changed blocks)
+    - It allows you to take point-in-time snapshots using AWS Backup and stores them in EBS (Only captures changed blocks).
     - Types of Volume Gateways:
       - Stored Volumes — Entire Dataset is stored on site and is asynchronously backed up to S3.
 Store you primary data locally so there is low latency to the entire dataset and then asynchronously backs up that data to S3.
       - Cached Volumes — Entire Dataset is stored on S3 and the most frequently accessed data is cached on site.
 Uses s3 as your primary storage while retaining frequently accessed data locally.
-Minimise need to scale your on-premise infrastructure
+Minimise need to scale your on-premise infrastructure.
   - **3.** Tape Gateway (VTL)
-    - Durable, cost effective archiving
+    - Durable, cost effective archiving.
-    - Is a way of replacing physical tapes with a virtual tape interface in AWS without changes existing backup workflows
+    - Is a way of replacing physical tapes with a virtual tape interface in AWS without changes existing backup workflows.

 ###  Instance Store

 - Instance Store is an **Ephemeral/temporal** block-based storage physically attached to an EC2 instance
-  - Data persists on instance reboot, data doesn’t persist on stop or termination
+  - **Data persists on instance reboot, data doesn’t persist on stop or termination**
 - It can be attached to an EC2 instance only when the instance is launched and cannot be dynamically resized
 - Deliver very low-latency and high random I/O performance